seinecle/mk99/src/main/asciidoc/subdir/what-is-the-cloud_temp_slides.md

 == 3.
 IaaS, PaaS, Saas
 == !
 What is the use of the cloud?
-Companies can use it to run elementary operations, up to more complex ones:
+Companies can externalize operations to the cloud, instead of running these operations on their premises, using their own resources.

+== !
+Which kind of operations can be externalized to the cloud?

+Companies can delegate just the basic IT infrastructure, or IT operations which are closer to the core of their business.
+These different degrees can be described with the *"pizza model"*:

+== !
+[.stretch]
+image::pizza-as-a-service.jpg[align="center",title="Pizza as a service",book="keep"]
+== !

+This schema illustrates that as a business, you can either run all operations by yourself ("made at home"), or delegate everything ("dining out").
+Each of these degrees of externalization has a name:

 == !